MPzCodes/-LibSGD-Thonny-Python-3.3/README.md

 The library is coded in C++, but the primary public API is pure 'C', making it highly compatible with a wide range of platforms and languages.

 Currently supported languages include C/C++, Blitz3D, BlitzMax, Python and node.js.
 Support for more languages is on the way.
-Here comes the first import files for Purebasic 6.x x64
+Here comes the files for Thonny with pyhton 3.10 and Phyton 3.13

-Note that Pull Requests are not currently being accepted for this repository.

 LibSGD is licensed under the Zlib/PNG license.